 - high levels of insulin, diabetes, or both

 Doctors sometimes prescribe metformin, a diabetes drug, to treat PCOS.
 As berberine appears to have similar effects to metformin, it may also be a good treatment option for PCOS.

-A meta-analysis and systematic review found that berberine has promise as a treatment for PCOS with insulin resistance.
+A systematic review found that berberine has promise as a treatment for PCOS with insulin resistance.
 However, the authors state that confirming these effects will require further studies.

 Berberine can create changes within the molecules of cells, and this could have another potential benefit: fighting cancer.

 Another study states that berberine helps treat cancer by interfering with its progression and its typical life cycle.
 It may also play a role in killing cancer cells.